publications

 Heterogeneous catalytic reactions are influenced by a subtle interplay of atomic-scale factors, ranging from the catalysts’ local morphology to the presence of high adsorbate coverages.
 Describing such phenomena via computational models requires generation and analysis of a large space of atomic configurations.
 To address this challenge, we present Adsorbate Chemical Environment-based Graph Convolution Neural Network (ACE-GCN), a screening workflow that accounts for atomistic configurations comprising diverse adsorbates, binding locations, coordination environments, and substrate morphologies.
 Using this workflow, we develop catalyst surface models for two illustrative systems: (i) NO adsorbed on a Pt3Sn(111) alloy surface, of interest for nitrate electroreduction processes, where high adsorbate coverages combined with low symmetry of the alloy substrate produce a large configurational space, and (ii) OH* adsorbed on a stepped Pt(221) facet, of relevance to the Oxygen Reduction Reaction, where configurational complexity results from the presence of irregular crystal surfaces, high adsorbate coverages, and directionally-dependent adsorbate-adsorbate interactions.
 In both cases, the ACE-GCN model, trained on a fraction (~10%) of the total DFT-relaxed configurations, successfully describes trends in the relative stabilities of unrelaxed atomic configurations sampled from a large configurational space.
 This approach is expected to accelerate development of rigorous descriptions of catalyst surfaces under in-situ conditions.

-- Active Learning of Ternary Alloy Structures and EnergiesDeshmukh, Gaurav, Wichrowski, Noah J., Evangelou, Nikolaos, Ghanekar, Pushkar G., Deshpande, Siddharth, Kevrekidis, Ioannis G., and Greeley, Jeffrey2023
+- Active learning of ternary alloy structures and energiesDeshmukh, Gaurav, Wichrowski, Noah J, Evangelou, Nikolaos, Ghanekar, Pushkar, Deshpande, Siddharth, Kevrekidis, Ioannis G, and Greeley, Jeffreynpj Computational Materials 2024